 Restrictions on parties being able to access these services may increase risks to competition in the markets those parties are active.
-Detrimental impacts on competition may lead to higher prices for LNG storage services and impact the ability of parties potentially using these services to manage their risks.
-These in turn may lead to higher prices for end-use customers.
+Detrimental impacts on competition in those markets may lead to higher prices for LNG storage services and impact the ability of parties potentially using these services to manage their risks.
+This in turn may lead to higher prices for end-use consumers.

-The Commission has considered whether the Proposed Rule is likely to promote competition in the market for providing gas storage services and in other markets.
-It has also considered whether the Proposed Rule is likely to present risks to competition in these markets.
+The Commission has considered whether AEMO's Proposed Rule is likely to promote competition in the market for providing gas storage services and in other markets.
+It has also considered whether the Proposed Rule is likely to present risks to competition in those markets.

-The Proponent did not address this issue in the Rule Change Request.
+The Proponent did not address this issue in its Rule Change Request.